mavlink/rfcs/text/001x-battery_improvements.md

       </entry>
       <entry value="128" name="MAV_BATTERY_STATUS_FLAGS_PROTECTIONS_ENABLED">
         <description>
           Automatic battery protection monitoring is enabled.
           When enabled, the system will monitor for certain kinds of faults, such as cells being over-voltage.
           If a fault is triggered then and protections are enabled then a safety fault (MAV_BATTERY_STATUS_FLAGS_FAULT_PROTECTION_SYSTEM) will be set and power from the battery will be stopped.
-          Note that the associated fault (such as MAV_BATTERY_STATUS_FLAGS_FAULT_OVER_VOLT) should always be set whether or not the protection system is engaged.
+          Note that battery protection monitoring should only be enabled when the vehicle is landed.
+Once the vehicle is armed, or starts moving, the protections should be disabled to prevent false positives from disabling the output.
         </description>
       </entry>
       <entry value="256" name="MAV_BATTERY_STATUS_FLAGS_FAULT_PROTECTION_SYSTEM">